The twist-three distribution $e^q(x,k_\perp)$ in a light-front model: Definition of unpolarized distributions and decomposition of )

 \section{Definition of unpolarized distributions and decomposition of $e^q(x,k_\perp$)}

 Quark TMDs are defined from the twist expansion of the following quark-quark correlators (see, e.g., Refs. \cite{Jaffe:1996zw,Goeke:2005hb}).

-with $k^+=xP^+$~\footnote{We use light-cone coordinates, with the light-cone plus- and minus-coordinates of an arbitrary four-vector $v$ defined as $v^+=\tfrac{1}{\sqrt{2}}(v^0+v^3)$ and $v^-=\tfrac{1}{\sqrt{2}}(v^0-v^3)$, respectively.}.
+with $k^+=xP^+$~\footnote{We use light-front coordinates, with $v^\pm=\tfrac{1}{\sqrt{2}}(v^0\pm v^3)$ and $\vetp{v}=(v^1, v^2)$ for a generic four-vector $v$.}.
 The target state is characterized by its four-momentum $P$ and the covariant spin vector $S$.
-In Eq.~\eqref{quark-correlator}, $\psi$ is the quark field and $\mathcal{U}$ is an appropriate Wilson line, that connects the bilocal quark operators and ensures gauge invariance~\cite{Bomhof:2004aw}.
+In Eq.~\eqref{quark-correlator}, $\psi$ is the quark field and $\mathcal{W}$ is an appropriate Wilson line, that connects the bilocal quark operators and ensures gauge invariance~\cite{Bomhof:2004aw}.
+It is defined as: